Kaddu720/nixbox-configs/README.md

 # nixbox-configs

+## Instalation Philsophy

+- __Hosts:__ settings specific to a particual machine

+- __Modules:__ Contains users and nix packages/modules

+    - __Users:__ Configures users settings, imports all nix packages/modules, and is imported by a host
+        - Root contains all of the defualt settings for a machine

+    - __Darwin, home-manager, nixos:__ Contains all of the packages, modules, and  configurations of their respecitive nix component

+    - __Static:__ Static files like wallpapers

 __Install Article__
 https://qfpl.io/posts/installing-nixos/

 __Install Instructions__
-When installing, only encrypt your root drive.
+When installing, only create and encrypt your root drive.
 Then the swap file will be automatically encrypted by nixos.

 ## Updating System Configurations
 Linux: `sudo nixos-rebuild switch --flake ./#Home-Box --option eval-cache false`